ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 s^2_j = \sum_i \frac{(y_{ij} - \overline{Y_j})^2}{\sigma^2}
 $$

-and we know that this follows a chi-square distribution with $n_i - 1$ degrees of freedom (again, we know that under the null distribution, the true mean of each group is $\sigma$).
+and we know that, under the null hypothesis, this follows a chi-square distribution with $n_i - 1$ degrees of freedom.
 We can sum them all up to get the quantity:

 $$
 \text{within-group variability} = \sum_j \sum_i \frac{(y_{ij} - \overline{Y_j})^2}{\sigma^2}